How PRM Protects Clients Against Cybercrime

 We triple protect our systems.

 Using top of the line security software, we have three layers of protection between hackers and your client’s information.
 As a result, it’s incredibly difficult for criminals to find a way inside.
 If your lender is relying on just one or two methods of protection, unfortunate consequences could occur.

 We distribute information on a need-to-know basis only.

 Our company is highly specialized and department access is compartmentalized.
 This means if a hacker were to find access to PRM’s network, they would be very limited in what they could access before our IT specialists became aware of the issue.
 Not even the owners of the company have the power to access every system.
 Companies which give blanket access to critical information can open the door for criminals to step through and take whatever information they want.

 We comply with all Federal and State IT regulations for mortgage companies.

 Most people don’t even know IT departments at mortgage companies have regulations they need to follow, but they do.
 Failing to comply with the law means your client’s data may be at risk.
-PRM takes proactive measures to ensure everyone is protected.
+PRM takes proactive measures to protect everyone.

-Cleaning up identity theft can take years; and some information, once compromised, can never be made private again.
+Cleaning up identity theft can take years; and some information can never be private again.
 If your preferred lender isn’t thinking strategically about how to deal with today’s technological threats, you may want to urge them to reconsider.